Culture Powers Business™

 2Difficulty Funding R&D and Innovation:

-Negative Impact: Insufficient funds hinder investment in research, process improvement, and new product development, hindering long-term sustainability and competitiveness.
+Negative Impact: Insufficient funds hinder investment in research, process improvement, and new product development, undermining sustainability and competitiveness.

 Positive Step: Explore government grants or tax credits for R&D. Partner with universities or research institutions for cost-effective collaboration.
 Prioritize incremental process improvements that deliver immediate cost savings or efficiency gains to help fund larger innovation projects.